For many a homesteader or gardener, weeds can be a major topic of conversation. They should be—but maybe not for the reasons you think!

 Many of the weeds that thrive in iron-deficient soils also accumulate iron, and so on and so on.

 Lots of the most obnoxious weeds the typical gardener faces are armed with impressive tap roots.
-This makes them a serious pain to get rid of by simply pulling them out of the soil, as little chunks of root get left behind and new plants emerge.
+This makes them a serious pain to get rid of by simply pulling them out of the soil, or cutting them with weed eaters, as little chunks of root get left behind and new plants emerge.
 This leads the average Joe with nothing left to do but resort to a chemical cocktail that decimates the underlying soil biology and kills the plant and . . . only to have it re-emerge later.

 Remember, the problem still exists whether we let nature fix it or not.
 What I say is, toss that Chem-Ag juice and work with nature to actually cure the underlying problems with the soil, instead of treating the symptoms.
 (And, of course, in this case, the symptoms can also be the cure.
 Just look at my article on how I’m combating Canadian thistle for more!)